 Tuition is just the beginning.
 Housing, utilities, food, textbooks, transit and recreation costs all add up, and managing expenses can often become an overwhelming task for busy students.
-But the Financial Planning Calculator, now available to all U of T students, is helping them easily and accurately predict their living costs for a year – setting them up for academic and future success.
+But the Financial Planning Calculator, now available to all U of T students, is helping them to easily and accurately predict their living costs for a year – setting them up for academic and future success.

 “When we interviewed students before developing this application, we discovered that they didn’t know how to budget, how much to budget or didn’t have effective tools, aside from calculating everything manually using a spreadsheet,” says Laura Klamot, a user experience designer with U of T’s Enterprise Applications and Solutions Integration department (EASI).
 “Now students have a simple, customizable tool they can use each year to plan ahead.”